kchalasa/DataCleansingandAnalysis/CodeBook.md

 * It will change the working directory to this newly created directory.
 * Download the zipped dataset from the internet URL passed (zipfileurl).
 * It will unzip this dataset.
-* Finally it will return this new "working directory" location.
+* Finally it will data subdirectory as new "working directory" location.

 ```
     dataDownload<-function(dir,zipfileurl) {